Niyati-Saxena/Cognizant-DN-FSE-6389984/README.md

 Superset ID - 6389984
 ---
 This repo is a part of Digital Nurture 4.0 program by Cognizant for Java FSE role.
-It contains all the mandatory hands-on arranged week wise in thier respective folders.
+It contains all the mandatory hands-on arranged week wise in their respective folders.

 **REPO STRCUTURE**
 ---